GED Online Proctored Exam vs In A Testing Center

 The online proctor will also demand the candidate to provide a close-up of his or her arms, ears, and pockets to make sure there aren’t any answers scribbled on hand palms or arms, perhaps a minuscule earpiece stuck inside an ear, or that any cheat sheets are tucked away in the candidate’s pockets,

-Online Proctored GED Testing employs a secure browser that is only used for the online proctored exam.
+The GED Online Proctored Exam employs a secure browser that is only used for the online proctored exam.
 This will guarantee that only the test delivery system runs on your computer when you take the exam.

 All other programs on your computer will have to be shut down.
 In case you should try to open any other application, the test process system will automatically shut down.